The-Devoyage/devoyage-web/blog/subgraph-v0.0.7/index.md

 ## What's Next?

-There is still a lot of work in order to get to v0.1.0 - Error handling, SQL Compatability, Various Scalar Support, GraphQL Subscriptions... just to name a few.
+There is still a lot of work in order to get to v0.1.0 - Error handling, SQL Compatibility, Various Scalar Support, GraphQL Subscriptions... just to name a few.

 So keep tuned, as v0.0.8 is under way.